Fine Print Magnified (2).jpg

 This is quite a nice look but it does create some challenges.
 The pitted face is much harder to keep clean than smooth glass, we recommend not having this face inside and not in a shower unless you like scrubbing!
 If is on the outside, you can take to it with a broom, soapy water and a hose.

-The sand blasted face is a visual barrier, from outside, the glass brick is now two-dimensional in appearance as you can’t see the depth of the glass brick, on the inside you still see the depth which is lovely in appearance but as you can’t see any further than this, your eye is more readily drawn to small defects in the glass bricks that we not noticeable before as your attention is drawn more to the view that is beyond the the glass brick panel with it’s distorted shapes and colours.
+The sand blasted face is a visual barrier, from outside, the glass brick is now two-dimensional in appearance as you can’t see the depth of the glass brick, on the inside you still see the depth which is lovely in appearance but as you can’t see any further than this, your eye is more readily drawn to small defects in the glass bricks that were not noticeable before as your attention is drawn more to the view that is beyond the the glass brick panel with it’s distorted shapes and colours.
 With sand blasted bricks you also lose colours in your view as all you see is filtered white light.

 We try to discourage sand blasting as we have to compromise quality and use these bricks that present with small defects showing due to it not being economically viable to reject them all.